tsayavon/Blog_Project_3/README.md

 # Unsolved Problems
 - Picture upload function not working (sometimes).
 - Search icon not functioning.
+- Can not deploy on heroku or netlify yet.

 # Future Enhancements
 - Add category search option